apollographql/apollo-server/docs/source/features/schema-delegation.md

 ## API

-Under the hood, Apollo server uses the `graphql-tools` library, which includes [`delegateToSchema`](../api/graphql-tools.html#delegateToSchema) by default.
+Under the hood, Apollo Server uses the `graphql-tools` library, which includes [`delegateToSchema`](../api/graphql-tools.html#delegateToSchema) by default.